Rising-Stars-by-Sunshine/Yiwei_Zhang_Final/Data/README.md

-This repository contains a financial-domain-focused dataset for financial sentiment/emotion classification and stock market time series prediction.
-It's an open access dataset comes from the paper: [StockEmotions: Discover Investor Emotions for Financial Sentiment Analysis and Multivariate Time Series](https://arxiv.org/abs/2301.09279) accepted by AAAI 2023 Bridge (AI for Financial Services).
+This data folder contains financial-domain-focused datasets for financial sentiment/emotion classification and stock market time series prediction.
+The first is an open access dataset comes from the paper: [StockEmotions: Discover Investor Emotions for Financial Sentiment Analysis and Multivariate Time Series](https://arxiv.org/abs/2301.09279) accepted by AAAI 2023 Bridge (AI for Financial Services).
+The second dataset also comes from this paper and contains 38 companies histrical price data from Yahoo finance.
 > Lee, Jean, Hoyoul Luis Youn, Josiah Poon, and Soyeon Caren Han.
 “StockEmotions: Discover Investor Emotions for Financial Sentiment Analysis and Multivariate Time Series.” arXiv, February 6, 2023. https://doi.org/10.48550/arXiv.2301.09279.